MichalOpoka/ecfr/cfr/title-17-Commodity-Securities-Exchanges/chapter-I-Commodity-Futures-Trading-Commission/part-43-RealTime-Public-Reporting/section-43.4.md

 (B) Any publicly reportable swap transaction that is economically related to one of the contracts described in appendix B of this part; or

+(C) Any publicly reportable swap transaction executed on or pursuant to the rules of a swap execution facility or designated contract market.

-(iii) The underlying assets of swaps in the other commodity asset class that are not described in paragraph (d)(4)(ii) of this section shall be publicly disseminated by limiting the geographic detail of the underlying assets.
+(iii) The underlying assets of swaps in the other commodity asset class that are not described in paragraph (c)(4)(ii) of this section shall be publicly disseminated by limiting the geographic detail of the underlying asset(s).
 The identification of any specific delivery point or pricing point associated with the underlying asset of such other commodity swap shall be publicly disseminated pursuant to appendix E of this part.

-(C) Any publicly reportable swap transaction executed on or pursuant to the rules of a registered swap execution facility or designated contract market.

-(e) *Unique product identifier.* If a unique product identifier is developed that sufficiently describes one or more of the swap transaction and pricing data fields for real-time reporting described in appendix A to this part, then such unique product identifier may be publicly disseminated in lieu of the data fields that it describes.

-(f) *Reporting of notional or principal amounts to a registered swap data repository* - (1) *Off-facility swaps.* The reporting party shall report the actual notional or principal amount of any off-facility swap to a registered swap data repository that accepts and publicly disseminates such data pursuant to part 43.
+(d) *Reporting of notional or principal amounts to a swap data repository*—(1) *Off-facility swaps.* The reporting counterparty shall report the actual notional or principal amount of any publicly reportable swap transaction that is an off-facility swap to a swap data repository that accepts and publicly disseminates such data pursuant to this part.

-(2) *Swaps executed on or pursuant to the rules of a registered swap execution facility or designated contract market.* (i) A registered swap execution facility or designated contract market shall transmit the actual notional or principal amount for all swaps executed on or pursuant to the rules of such registered swap execution facility or designated contract market, to a registered swap data repository that accepts swaps in the asset class.
+(2) *Swaps executed on or pursuant to the rules of a swap execution facility or designated contract market.* (i) A swap execution facility or designated contract market shall report the actual notional or principal amount for all swaps executed on or pursuant to the rules of such swap execution facility or designated contract market to a swap data repository that accepts and publicly disseminates such data pursuant to this part.

-(ii) The actual notional or principal amount for any block trade executed pursuant to the rules of a registered swap execution facility or designated contract market shall be reported to the registered swap execution facility or designated contract market pursuant to the rules of the registered swap execution facility or designated contract market.
+(ii) The actual notional or principal amount for any block trade executed on or pursuant to the rules of a swap execution facility or designated contract market shall be reported to the swap execution facility or designated contract market pursuant to the rules of the swap execution facility of designated contract market.

-(g) *Public dissemination of rounded notional or principal amounts.* The notional or principal amount of a publicly reportable swap transaction, as described in appendix A to this part, shall be rounded and publicly disseminated by a registered swap data repository as follows:
+(e) *Public dissemination of notional or principal amounts.* The notional or principal amount of a publicly reportable swap transaction shall be publicly disseminated by a swap data repository subject to rounding as set forth in paragraph (f) of this section, and the cap size as set forth in paragraph (g) of this section.

-(1) If the notional or principal amount is less than one thousand, round to nearest five, but in no case shall a publicly disseminated notional or principal amount be less than five;
+(f) *Process to determine appropriate rounded notional or principal amounts.* (1) If the notional or principal amount is less than one thousand, round to nearest five, but in no case shall a publicly disseminated notional or principal amount be less than five;

-(2) If the notional or principal amount is less than ten thousand but equal to or greater than one thousand, round to nearest one hundred;
+(2) If the notional or principal amount is less than 10 thousand but equal to or greater than one thousand, round to nearest one hundred;

-(3) If the notional or principal amount is less than 100 thousand but equal to or greater than ten thousand, round to nearest one thousand;
+(3) If the notional or principal amount is less than 100 thousand but equal to or greater than 10 thousand, round to nearest one thousand;

-(4) If the notional or principal amount is less than one million but equal to or greater than 100 thousand, round to nearest ten thousand;
+(4) If the notional or principal amount is less than one million but equal to or greater than 100 thousand, round to nearest 10 thousand;

 (5) If the notional or principal amount is less than 100 million but equal to or greater than one million, round to the nearest one million;

-(6) If the notional or principal amount is less than 500 million but equal to or greater than 100 million, round to the nearest ten million;
+(6) If the notional or principal amount is less than 500 million but equal to or greater than 100 million, round to the nearest 10 million;

 (7) If the notional or principal amount is less than one billion but equal to or greater than 500 million, round to the nearest 50 million;

-(8) If the notional or principal amount is less than 100 billion but equal to or greater than one billion, round to the nearest one billion;
+(8) If the notional or principal amount is less than 100 billion but equal to or greater than one billion, round to the nearest 100 million;

-(9) If the notional or principal amount is greater than 100 billion, round to the nearest 50 billion.
+(9) If the notional or principal amount is equal to or greater than 100 billion, round to the nearest 10 billion.

-(h) *Cap sizes* - (1) *Initial cap sizes.* Prior to the effective date of a Commission determination to establish an applicable post-initial cap size for a swap category as determined pursuant to paragraph (h)(2) of this section, the initial cap sizes for each swap category shall be equal to the greater of the initial appropriate minimum block size for the respective swap category in appendix F of this part or the respective cap sizes in paragraphs (h)(1)(i) through (h)(1)(v) of this section.
-If appendix F of this part does not provide an initial appropriate minimum block size for a particular swap category, the initial cap size for such swap category shall be equal to the appropriate cap size as set forth in paragraphs (h)(1)(i) through (h)(1)(v) of this section.
+(g) *Initial cap sizes.* Prior to the effective date of a Commission determination to establish an applicable post-initial cap size for a swap category as determined pursuant to paragraph (h) of this section, the initial cap sizes for each swap category shall be equal to the greater of the initial appropriate minimum block size for the respective swap category in appendix F of this part or the respective cap sizes in paragraphs (g)(1) through (5) of this section.
+If appendix F of this part does not provide an initial appropriate minimum block size for a particular swap category, the initial cap size for such swap category shall be equal to the appropriate cap size as set forth in paragraphs (g)(1) through (5) of this section.—

-(i) For swaps in the interest rate asset class, the publicly disseminated notional or principal amount for a swap subject to the rules in this part shall be:
+(1) For swaps in the interest rate asset class, the publicly disseminated notional or principal amount for a swap subject to the rules in this part shall be:

-(A) USD 250 million for swaps with a tenor greater than zero up to and including two years;
+(i) USD 250 million for swaps with a tenor greater than zero up to and including two years;

-(B) USD 100 million for swaps with a tenor greater than two years up to and including ten years; and
+(ii) USD 100 million for swaps with a tenor greater than two years up to and including ten years; and

-(C) USD 75 million for swaps with a tenor greater than ten years.
+(iii) USD 75 million for swaps with a tenor greater than ten years.

-(ii) For swaps in the credit asset class, the publicly disseminated notional or principal amount for a swap subject to the rules in this part shall be USD 100 million.
+(2) For swaps in the credit asset class, the publicly disseminated notional or principal amount for a swap subject to the rules in this part shall be USD 100 million.

-(iii) For swaps in the equity asset class, the publicly disseminated notional or principal amount for a swap subject to the rules in this part shall be USD 250 million.
+(3) For swaps in the equity asset class, the publicly disseminated notional or principal amount for a swap subject to the rules in this part shall be USD 250 million.

-(iv) For swaps in the foreign exchange asset class, the publicly disseminated notional or principal amount for a swap subject to the rules in this part shall be USD 250 million.
+(4) For swaps in the foreign exchange asset class, the publicly disseminated notional or principal amount for a swap subject to the rules in this part shall be USD 250 million.

-(v) For swaps in the other commodity asset class, the publicly disseminated notional or principal amount for a swap subject to the rules in this part shall be USD 25 million.
+(5) For swaps in the other commodity asset class, the publicly disseminated notional or principal amount for a swap subject to the rules in this part shall be USD 25 million.

+(h) *Post-initial cap sizes.* (1) The Commission shall establish, by swap categories, post-initial cap sizes as described in paragraphs (h)(2) through (8) of this section.

-(2) *Post-initial cap sizes.* Pursuant to the process described in § 43.6(f)(1), the Commission shall establish post-initial cap sizes using reliable data collected by registered swap data repositories, as determined by the Commission, based on the following:
+(2) The Commission shall determine post-initial cap sizes for the swap categories described in paragraphs (c)(1)(i), (c)(2)(i) through (xii), (c)(4)(i), and (c)(5)(i) of § 43.6 by utilizing reliable data collected by swap data repositories, as determined by the Commission, based on paragraphs (h)(2)(i) and (ii) of this section.
+If the Commission is unable to determine a cap size for any swap category described in § 43.6(c)(1)(i), the Commission shall assign a cap size of USD 100 million to such category.

 (i) A one-year window of swap transaction and pricing data corresponding to each relevant swap category recalculated no less than once each calendar year; and

-(ii) The 75-percent notional amount calculation described in § 43.6(c)(3) applied to the swap transaction and pricing data described in paragraph (h)(2)(i) of this section.
+(ii) The 75-percent notional amount calculation described in § 43.6(d)(2).

+(3) The Commission shall determine the post-initial cap size for a swap category in the foreign exchange asset class described in § 43.6(c)(4)(ii) as the lower of the notional amount of either currency's cap size for the swap category described in § 43.6(c)(4)(i).

+(4) All swaps or instruments in the swap category described in § 43.6(c)(1)(ii) shall have a cap size of USD 100 million.

+(5) All swaps or instruments in the swap category described in § 43.6(c)(2)(xiii) shall have a cap size of USD 400 million.

+(6) All swaps or instruments in the swap category described in § 43.6(c)(3) shall have a cap size of USD 250 million.

+(7) All swaps or instruments in the swap category described in § 43.6(c)(4)(iii) shall have a cap size of USD 150 million.

+(8) All swaps or instruments in the swap category described in § 43.6(c)(5)(ii) shall have a cap size of USD 100 million.

-(3) *Commission publication of post-initial cap sizes.* The Commission shall publish post-initial cap sizes on its Web site at *http://www.cftc.gov.*
+(9) The Commission shall publish post-initial cap sizes on its website at *http://www.cftc.gov.*

-(4) *Effective date of post-initial cap sizes.* Unless otherwise indicated on the Commission's Web site, the post-initial cap sizes shall be effective on the first day of the second month following the date of publication.
+(10) Unless otherwise indicated on the Commission's website, the post-initial cap sizes shall be effective on the first day of the second month following the date of publication of the revised cap size.

-[76 FR 1243, Jan.
-9, 2012, as amended at 78 FR 32937, May 31, 2013]
+[85 FR 75479, Nov.
+25, 2020]